shrechochek/evolution-chess/README.md

 > [!WARNING]
 > you should rewrite all standart pieces logic

+> [!TIP]
+> standart pieces logic is already described in test mode you can use it

 5. ### and finally you must write the evolution tree
 > ```json
 > "EVOLUTION_TREE": {